 Zack Snyder's Justice League

 I did have some issues with the film and the first one is the runtime.
-While I definitely think this story was well done I still think it could have been trimmed to have a better-paced story in my opinion as there were points during the film where I felt that it dragged and some scenes just felt too long especially with the epilogue which sets things up for future movies that most likely won’t happen.
-The 4:3 ratio of the film did really bug me at first as I prefer a widescreen view of a film though eventually, I just became used to it.
-A slight story problem I had was that with such a long runtime the audience is given no room to fill in the blanks as everything is spoon-fed to us as we watch.
-Also as much as a lot was explained to the audience there were some things that a casual viewer might not understand which is unfair to that viewer.
+While I definitely think this story was well done, I still think it could have been trimmed to have a better-paced story as there were points during the film where I felt that it dragged on and some scenes just felt too long.
+The epilogue, which sets things up for future movies that most likely won’t happen, felt especially long.

 All in all, this was a pretty good film that was one of the best of the DCEU and that I am glad that I saw.
-I would recommend it for sure but I won’t recommend watching it with no breaks as I would suggest breaking it up into two parts to watch or at least taking a 15-minute break somewhere in the film.
-So hop on Crave and take a peek at Zack Snyder’s Justice League
+I would recommend it for sure but I won’t recommend watching it with no breaks.
+I would suggest breaking it up into two parts to watch or at least taking a 15-minute break somewhere in the film.
+So hop on Crave and take a peek at Zack Snyder’s Justice League.